KevinAlbrecht/vue-blog/content/posts/attendre-que-vos-ressources-dynamiques-soient-chargees-grace-aux-promises.en.md

 In a webapp, when you deal with loading dynamic/external resources Dans une webApp, it could be mandatory to wait the loading to be complete before your app use thoses resources.
 I will take as example my [google-map use case](https://www.kevinalbrecht.dev/blog/), in this case we loaded dynamically the google (map) scripts.

-First, we create a function that return a Promise, which can be already resolved or not, depending on a property "isLoaded".
+First, we create a function that return a Promise, which can be already resolved or not, depending on a property *isLoaded*.

 This function will be called before any action which need the dynamic scripts to be loaded ( like the init of the map).